Rules and Procedures of the Faculty of Princeton University and Other Provisions of Concern to the Faculty

 - Electronic communications, such as e-mail, text messaging and internet use, that violate this Policy; and

-5. Complaints of discrimination, harassment, and sexual misconduct will be treated with the maximum possible degree of confidentiality.
+5. Complaints of discrimination and harassment will be treated with the maximum possible degree of confidentiality.
 Confidential resources (including the chaplains in the Office of Religious Life, the Ombuds Officer, and other individuals identified as such) are not authorized to engage in fact-finding or take action on behalf of the University.
 If after speaking with a confidential resource an individual does not wish to initiate a complaint, the confidential resource will take no action.
-If an individual does wish to make a complaint, the confidential resource will put the individual in touch with an appropriate University administrator (i.e., a "discrimination/harassment resolution facilitator,") who can also provide counseling and initiate actions to remedy complaints of discrimination, harassment, and sexual misconduct (see Section 6 below).
+If an individual does wish to make a complaint, the confidential resource will put the individual in touch with an appropriate University administrator (i.e., a "discrimination/harassment resolution facilitator,") who can also provide counseling and initiate actions to remedy complaints of discrimination and harassment (see Section 6 below).

 a.
-Fear of retaliation should not be a barrier to reporting incidents of discrimination, harassment, or sexual misconduct.
+Fear of retaliation should not be a barrier to reporting incidents of discrimination or harassment.
 Retaliation in any form will not be tolerated and is, in addition to the initial incident, subject to University disciplinary procedures.

 b.
-The Director for Equal Opportunity Programs, in collaboration with the Office of General Counsel and the Director of the Sexual Harassment/Assault Advising, Resources and Education Office (SHARE), and other resources as appropriate, provides assistance and training to individuals and offices relating to discrimination, harassment, and sexual misconduct, as well as information about procedures for pursuing complaints of such behaviors.
-The Director for Equal Opportunity Programs is also responsible for maintaining records of internal complaints under these policies.
+The Director for Institutional Equity and EEO, in collaboration with the Office of General Counsel and other resources as appropriate, provides assistance and training to individuals and offices relating to discrimination and harassment, as well as information about procedures for pursuing complaints of such behaviors.
+The Director for Institutional Equity and EEO is also responsible for maintaining records of internal complaints under these policies.

 c.
 All Faculty and academic professionals, current and new, are expected to complete an on-line (computerized) sexual harassment prevention learning module.
 The purpose is to make employees aware of their rights and responsibilities and to ensure they receive consistent information on the University’s policies prohibiting discrimination and harassment.

 d.
-Individuals who have a responsibility under these University policies for taking action to discover and to stop discrimination, harassment, and sexual misconduct do so as agents of the University.
+Individuals who have a responsibility under these University policies for taking action to discover and to stop discrimination and harassment do so as agents of the University.
 Accordingly, these individuals will be defended legally by the University in case of a lawsuit for their actions taken in good faith in accordance with University policies, even if mistaken.

-6. Any individual who has information about or believes that he or she might be the victim of a specific act or a pattern of behavior falling within the above definitions of discrimination, harassment, or sexual misconduct carried out by a member of the University community, should discuss the matter with one of the discrimination/harassment resolution facilitators designated in the University’s Nondiscrimination/Anti-Harassment Policy and Procedures.
+6. Any individual who has information about or believes that he or she might be the victim of a specific act or a pattern of behavior falling within the above definitions of discrimination or harassment carried out by a member of the University community, should discuss the matter with one of the discrimination/harassment resolution facilitators designated in the University’s Nondiscrimination/Anti-Harassment Policy and Procedures, or the Title IX Coordinator, if applicable.
 In addition, any individual having information about such acts or patterns of behavior in a supervisory capacity (i.e., where the alleged perpetrator is someone whom he or she supervises in the sense explained in Section 3 above) is under an affirmative duty as part of University employment to act upon such information by bringing it to the attention of one of these designated administrators.
 She or he should not under such circumstances try to "handle the matter" on her or his own.

 These resolution facilitators, listed below, can provide information, answer questions, and receive complaints (both formal and informal) about discrimination, harassment, and sexual misconduct.
 They also may refer individuals to resources within the University; in emergencies they will obtain assistance to intervene directly to protect the safety of individuals; in appropriate situations they may themselves seek to resolve conflicts between a complainant and respondent.
 They also may assist complainants in deciding whether to submit a written complaint, including the option to utilize the University’s electronic complaint form, which may be found at http://www.princeton.edu/dof/policies/forms/misc_forms/.
 Note: in some instances the University may be obligated to act without the consent of the complainant.